Judge Throws Out DJ's Case Against Taylor Swift in Ongoing Groping Trial

 The Grammy winner took the stand on Thursday, delivering a graphic testimony of what happened when Mueller and his girlfriend at the time, Shannon Melcher, were brought backstage to take a photograph with Swift at Denver's Pepsi Center.

 "It was a definite grab.
-A very long grab," she recalled to Mueller's attorney, Gabriel McFarland.
-When asked "how long" the alleged incident occurred, Swift replied, "I don't think it would be wise to estimate time in court, but I know it was long enough for me to be completely sure that it was intentional."
+A very long grab," she told McFarland on the stand.
+When asked "how long" the alleged grab took place, Swift replied, "I don't think it would be wise to estimate time in court, but I know it was long enough for me to be completely sure that it was intentional."

-McFarland asked further questions about the incident, including whether his client had grabbed her "bare bottom."
-"Yes," she answered.
-"He stayed latched on to my bare ass cheek...
-I felt him grab onto my ass cheek underneath my skirt.
-The first couple of milliseconds I thought it must be a mistake, so I moved to the side very quickly so that his side would be removed from my ass cheek, but it didn't let go."

-As for her immediate reaction, Taylor further testified, "It was a very shocking thing that has never happened to me before.
-This was not something I had ever dealt with.
-I got as far away from him as I possibly could."

-On Wednesday, Swift's mother, who was there at the Red tour meet-and-greet broke down in tears as she remembered her daughter sharing the information.
-"I was upset to the point where I wanted to vomit and cry at the same time," Andrea said, adding, "We felt it was imperative to let his employers know what happened."

-Two days later, Robert Call, a vice president at KYGO, made the decision to fire Mueller.
-While taking the stand, he reportedly said he weighed several factors in the firing, including the gap between Mueller and Swift in the photo, his conversation with Frank Bell, whose allegations aligned with Swift's, and Mueller's own account of the encounter, which allegedly changed.
+As the line of questioning continued, Swift further clarified where Mueller's hand allegedly was.
+"Rather than grabbing my ass outside of my clothing, he grabbed my ass underneath my clothing," she said on the stand.
+"He was busy grabbing my ass underneath my skirt, so he didn't grab it outside of my skirt."

-Most recently, Swift's former bodyguard Greg Dent shared his side of the story earlier today.
+Swift's mother Andrea Swift testified, and most recently, former bodyguard Greg Dent shared his side of the story.

 "His hand went under her skirt," he said.
 "I did not see his hand touch her physically; I saw his hand under her skirt.
 She reacted, pushed her skirt down and moved over closer to [Mueller's girlfriend].
 So in my opinion, I knew he touched her."